All posts Home Automation

 const googleTTS = require('google-tts-api');

-- A Chromecast client based on the new (CASTV2) protocol.
-This is how we communicate to our Google Home/Google Home Mini.
+• castv2-client — A Chromecast client based on the CASTV2 protocol.
+This is how we communicate to our Google Home / Google Home Mini.

-- An API from google that converts our plaintext string into a mp3 file that gets played on our Google Home/Google Home Mini
+• google-tts-api — An API from Google that converts our plaintext string into an mp3 file that gets played on our Google Home Mini.

-- This is our object that allows us to control our Google Home, it references the speaker itself and allows us to alter it like change the volume on it.
+• Client — This object allows us to control our Google Home, referencing the speaker itself so we can alter things like volume.

-- This is the default client provided by the Google API.
+• DefaultMediaReceiver — The default client provided by the Google API.
 Handles basic audio streaming.
-You can read more about the DefaultMediaReciever and how to create your own at the above link

 GoogleHome: function (host, url) {